SummaryRead the full fact sheet

 - chocolate – dark or semi-sweet chocolate, dairy-free ‘milk’ chocolate, white chocolate or pure chocolate (that is, 100 per cent cocoa or cacao chocolate).
 Cacao is raw and less processed than cocoa.
 But they are both good for you, as long as you avoid added sugars, milk and oils

-- cream – there are various ways you can substitute other items such as coconut milk, milk alternatives, dairy free margarines, silken tofu, oils, nuts and seeds for cream.
+- cream – there are such as coconut milk, milk alternatives, dairy free margarines, silken tofu, oils, nuts and seeds for cream.

 - yoghurt – buttermilk alternative, coconut cream, homemade dairy-free yoghurt, pureed silken tofu, sour cream alternative.